clinicjs/node-clinic-common/README.md

   - `toolSpecificFiles` - array of file names to generate, on top of the defaults (`/`, `/systeminfo`).
     If `toolName` is 'doctor', this defaults to `['/traceevent', '/processstat']`.
     If `toolName` is 'bubbleprof', this defaults to `['/traceevent', '/stacktrace']`.

+### `checkForTranspiledCode(fileName)`

+A function that will check file contents for transpiled code.
+Check also includes a search for a source map comment.

+Arguments:
+  - `fileName` - Path to the file being passed in.

 ***